dmcdante007/Save_segment/README.md

 ## Git commands (write in terminal):
 1. git add . (use this 2 times to add all your changes)
 2. git commit -m "some messages" (use this to commit all your changes)
-3. git pull (use this to fetch changes from Github repository if someone else has pushed codes before you, must write this command everytime you pushed the codes)
+3. git pull (use this to fetch changes from Github repository)
 4. git push (use this to push all your codes to repo)